blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 **Will GIMP 3 be supported?** Yes, the plugin will be ported to GIMP 3.

-**Will In- and Out-Painting be supported?** Very likely everyhing will be supported.
+**Will outpainting be supported?** Pretty likely outpainting will be supported.
 This depends on which features the stablehorde cluster supports.

 **How do I report an error or request a new feature?** Please open a new issue in this repository.